br3ndonland/udacity-fsnd-flask-catalog-server/info/server-methods.md

 - It was easy to set up my DigitalOcean droplet.
 I just followed the on-screen instructions, but there is also a [tutorial](info@news.digitalocean.com) available if needed.
 - I chose a $5 base-level droplet, enabled the $1 backups, and paid for it with PayPal.
-- I did not set up the SSH key here.
+- I did not set up the SSH key during droplet creation.
 See below for SSH setup.
 - Ready to go!
 Wow, that was so much easier than Amazon Lightsail.
 - Update and upgrade packages